Transylvania University: History

 Transylvania—Latin for "across the woods"—was the first college west of the Allegheny Mountains and was named for the short-lived Transylvania Colony.
 The Virginia General Assembly chartered Transylvania Seminary in 1780, before Kentucky became a state.
 It was chiefly promoted by Presbyterians.
 Initially situated in a log cabin in Boyle County, the school moved to Lexington in 1789.
 The first site in Lexington was a single building in what is now Gratz Park.

 By 1799, the institution was called "Transylvania University".
 By 1818, a new main classroom building was constructed.
 It burned down in 1829, and the school moved north of Third Street.
 Old Morrison was erected in 1830–34 under the supervision of Henry Clay, who both taught law and was a member of Transylvania's Board.
 By 1818, the university included a medical school, law school, divinity school, and college of arts and sciences.

 The Disciples of Christ church founded "Bacon College" in Georgetown.
 It operated from 1837 to 1851 and 1858 to 1861.
 It was renamed Kentucky University in 1858.
 In 1865, the remnants of the school were merged into Transylvania University.
 The merged institution took the name "Kentucky University."

-Transylvania has dominated academe in the bluegrass region ever since and was the sought-after destination for the children of the South's political leadership, military families, and business elite.
+Transylvania has been a notable academic institution in the Bluegrass region ever since and was the sought-after destination for the children of the South's political leadership, military families, and business elite.
 It attracted many politically ambitious young men, including Stephen F. Austin, the founder of Texas.